How Students are Assessed

 subject to a good GCSE pass in Key Stage 4.

-Stages do describe attainment at higher levels than this (up to Stage 7) and many of our students will
+Stages do describe attainment at higher levels than this (up to Stage 7).
+Many of our students will make

-make more than one stage of progress in some years and move into Key Stage 4 having reached Stage 6 or 7.
+more than one stage of progress in some years, perhaps reaching Stage 6 or 7 before moving into Key Stage